Brad Knighton

 Bradley Burton Knighton (born February 6, 1985) is an American former professional soccer player.
 He is currently the Goalkeeper coach for Revolution II.

+Youth

+Knighton Was born in Hickory, North Carolina, on February 6, 1985 but was raised in Richmond, Virginia.
+Knighton played his entire youth career with Richmond Strikers Soccer Club.
+During this period he earned an invite to the US Youth Soccer’s Olympic Development Program.
+As a senior at Mills E. Godwin High School, Knighton led the team to an undefeated record of 22-0 and a state championship.

 College and amateur soccer

 Knighton played four years of college soccer at UNC-Wilmington.
 During his time with Wilmington he would be named a two-time All-State selection and two-time All-CAA pick, including First-Team during his senior year in 2006.
 He was named to the NSCAA/Adidas All-Region team following an outstanding final season with the Seahawks.
+He played a record 6,891 minutes for the program’s goalkeepers.
+He ranks second all-time in goals against average 1.08, games play (75) and games started in goal 73.

+Prior to his junior year in college, Knighton spent three weeks training with then English Premier League side Middlesbrough FC.
+During his senior year he went to Spain to train with Burjassot CF.

 He would also play for the Indiana Invaders in the USL Premier Development League.

 Professional career

 Undrafted by Major League Soccer, he attended a New England Revolution tryout in early 2007 and was good enough to be invited on trial for the preseason.
 He impressed during the trial in Bermuda, winning a spot as the Revolution's third-choice keeper and a developmental contract with the club.
 The signing made him the first soccer player from UNC-Wilmington to be on a MLS roster.